Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Preliminaries

 In \cref{def:restriction} we formalize the notion of a \emph{subnetwork} (or \emph{subtree} for trees).
 To this end, we let an \emph{up-down path} between two leaves $x_1$ and $x_2$ of a semi-directed network be a path of $k$ edges where the first $\ell$ edges are undirected or directed towards $x_1$ and the last $k - \ell$ edges are undirected or directed towards $x_2$. \begin{definition}[Subnetwork] Given a semi-directed network $\N$ on $\X$ and some $\Y \subseteq \X$ with $| \Y | \geq 2$, the \emph{subnetwork} of $\N$ induced by $\Y$ is the semi-directed network $\N|_\Y$ obtained from $\N$ by taking the union of all up-down paths between leaves in $\Y$, followed by exhaustively suppressing degree-2 vertices. \end{definition}

-Given a semi-directed network $\N$ on $\X$, a 4-leaf subtree of a displayed tree of $\N$ is called a \emph{displayed quartet}.
-A displayed quartet on $\{a,b,c,d\}$ has four trivial cut-edges: one cutting off each leaf.
+Given a semi-directed network $\N$ on $\X$, a 4-leaf subtree of a displayed tree of $\N$ is called a \emph{displayed quartet}.\footnote{\CorrB{In \cref{prop:displayed_subnet_commutative} of \cref{sec:commutative} we prove that taking displayed trees and inducing subnetworks are commutative.
+Hence, equivalently, a displayed quartet can also be defined as a displayed tree of a 4-leaf subnetwork.}} A displayed quartet on $\{a,b,c,d\}$ has four trivial cut-edges: one cutting off each leaf.
 Next to that, the quartet has exactly one nontrivial cut-edge inducing a nontrivial partition of its leaves ($ab|cd$, $ac|bd$, or $ad|bc$).
 In general, given a semi-directed network $\N$ on $\X$ and a partition $A|B$ of $\X$ (with $A$ and $B$ both non-empty), we say that $A|B$ is a \emph{split} of $\N$ if there exists a cut-edge of $\N$ whose removal disconnects the leaves in $A$ from those in~$B$.
 The split and the cut-edge are \emph{nontrivial} if the corresponding partition is nontrivial, that is, if $|A|, |B| \geq 2$.
 As already used above, for splits with few leaves we sometimes omit the set notation, e.g., we use $ab | cd$ instead of $\{a, b\} | \{c, d\}$.